asevillasastre/UCM-Rehabilitation-and-Distribution-Models/README.md

+# Rehabilitation and Distribution Models in Unsafe Conditions for Humanitarian Logistics

 ### Description
-This repository includes my final degree project: Rehabilitation and Distribution Models in Unsafe Conditions for Humanitarian Logistics, and all the code created ad hoc for it.
+This repository includes my final degree project, and all the code created ad hoc for it.

 ### Abstract
 It is proposed a rehabilitation and delivery problem considering the characteristics of reliability and safety of the road network on it.